anshraj-singh/URL-Shortening-Service/README.md

 - `updatedAt`: Timestamp for when the URL was last updated.
 - `accessCount`: Number of times the short URL has been accessed.

+## Changes update

+### 1. Error Handling
+- Added error handling in the `UrlShortenerController` class to manage exceptions and provide meaningful HTTP responses.
+- Each endpoint now logs errors and returns a 500 Internal Server Error response if an exception occurs.

+### 2. Logging
+- Enhanced logging to capture error messages for better debugging.